Danielkaas94/NEO-Scavenger_Translation_DK/README.md

-# A good title - नमस्ते
+# NEO Scavenger - Danish Translation

 It is a mod for the game [NEO Scavenger](https://bluebottlegames.com/games/neo-scavenger/)